 4. Only take a trade with 1.5:1 reward:risk OR GREATER

-Nearly all my day trades are between 2:1 and 3:1 reward:risk.
+Nearly all my day trades are between 1.5:1 and 3:1 reward:risk.
 If I can’t get that (discussed next), based on typical movement, I don’t trade.
+Currently, I am working on integrating even some bigger reward trades in certain conditions.

-You already how where your stop loss is going if you follow the lessons above.
+You already know where your stop loss is going if you follow the lessons above.
 The next part of this equation is the target.

 5. Target must be within typical movement